-The lint signal (a whistle tone) indicates

-excessive lint is present on your lint screen.
+The lint signal (a whistle tone) indicates excessive lint is present on your lint screen.
 A full lint screen restricts airflow and reduces drying efficiency.
-When you hear the signal, stop the dryer and clean the lint screen.
+When you hear the signal stop the do you hear the signal, stop the dryer and clean the lint screen.